Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 This is another Toulouse-Lautrec address, for two years, in the mid 1890s.
 He would have been working on the lithographic album Elles whilst resident here.

 The next stop, point 10 also on Rue Pierre Fontaine, is important for both Toulouse-Lautrec and Degas.
-Degas first:
+Let’s look at Degas first.

-Degas lived at number 19 on the fifth floor and his workshop was in the courtyard behind the doors.
-He was here from 1878/9 to 1882.
+Degas lived at number 19 on the fifth floor.
+His workshop was in the courtyard behind the doors.
+He was here from 1878 or 9 to 1882.

 Miss La La at the Circus Fernando dates from this period as does his one and only sculpture to go on public display; the Little Fourteen-Year-Old Dancer.
 This was shown, at the sixth Impressionists show in 1881 and it caused a scandal.